 It is intended that the property will be forever maintained as publicly accessible open space.
 The Sakonnet Preservation Association is dedicated to preserving the rural character and natural resources of Little Compton for the lasting benefit of the community.

-The property is located in Little Compton, Rhode Island on the northern side of Meetinghouse Lane (Figures 2, Figure 3).
+The property is located in Little Compton, Rhode Island on the northern side of Meetinghouse Lane.
 The property is surrounded by deciduous forested wetland to the north, northwest, and south, and scrub-shrub wetland to the east.
 Fill placed on this property and adjacent properties allows for commercial land use immediately east and west along Meetinghouse Lane.

-The property was deeded to the Sakonnet Preservation Association in 1981 by Manuel and Jennie Camara.
+The property was purchased by the Sakonnet Preservation Association in 1981 from Manuel and Jennie Camara.

 July 31, 1981